Not Me, Not I

 "Not Me, Not I" is a song written by Delta Goodrem, Kara DioGuardi, Gary Barlow, Eliot Kennedy, and Jarrad Rogers, produced by Barlow and Kennedy for Goodrem's first studio album, Innocent Eyes (2003).
 It was released as the album's fourth single in Australia on 15 September 2003.
 The song peaked at number one on the Australian Singles Chart, giving Goodrem her fourth number-one single and breaking Kylie Minogue's record of having the most songs released from an album to reach number one.

 Background and composition

 This single is a love song, which talks about her pain at losing her first love.
 There has been speculation she is singing about her ex-boyfriend and fellow Neighbours star Blair McDonough.

 The song is acoustic rock, with pop rock influences.
 It is heavily piano-driven with some use of a string ensemble.
 The song has a prominent emphasis on the instrumental arranging, and is written in the key or E minor.
 The chords follow in this order: Em–C–D–B7, and then for the chorus: Em–C–Am7–D.

+At a live performance in Sydney in September 2023, Goodrem revealed the song was initially produced as an uptempo, RnB infused song before being stripped back for the final album version.